billvaglienti/ProtoGen/README.md

 - `-docs <dir>` specifies a separate directory for the documentation markdown to be written.
 If `-docs dir` is not specified, documentation markdown will be written to the same same directory as `Outputpath`.

-- `-show-hidden-items` will cause documentation to be generated for **all** elements, even if the element has the *hidden="true"* flag
+- `-show-hidden-items` will cause documentation to be generated for **all** elements, even if the element has the *hidden="true"* attribute

 - `-latex` will cause ProtoGen to generate LaTeX style markdown (if multimarkdown is installed and in the PATH).

-- `-latex-header-level level` specifies the starting header-level for generated LaTeX output.
+- `-latex-header-level <level>` specifies the starting header-level for generated LaTeX output.
 If unspecified, it defaults to `1` (Chapter headings)

 - `-no-doxygen` will cause ProtoGen to skip the output of the developer level html documentation.
+This can save a significant amount of time.

-- `-no-markdown` will cause ProtoGen to skip the output of the user level html documentation.
+- `-no-markdown` will cause ProtoGen to skip the output of the user level markdown and html documentation.

 - `-no-about-section` will cause ProtoGen to skip the output of extra preface and postface information in the generated documentation.

 - `-no-helper-files` will cause ProtoGen to skip the output of files not directly specified by the protocol.xml.

-- `Style.css` will replace the default inline css in the markdown documentation with the contents of the Style.css file.
+- `-style <style.css>` will replace the default inline css in the markdown documentation with the contents of the style.css file.

-- `-no-css` will cause ProtoGen to skip output of CSS data in generated documentation files.
+- `-no-css` will cause ProtoGen to skip output of inline CSS data in the user level markdown.

 - `-no-unrecognized-warnings` will suppress warnings about unrecognized tags or attributes in the `Protocol.xml` file.
 This is useful if you add data to your xml that you expect ProtoGen to ignore.

 - `-table-of-contents` specifies that a table of contents section should be added to the markdown output.
 This will be output using inline html with intra document links to the headings.

+- `-titlepage <file>` will generate a title page before any other markdown documentation with the contents of the file.
+In addition if the titlepage argument is used a "Title:" description will be added as the first line of the markdown output, using the `title` attribute of the protocol (or the name if the title is empty)

 Dependencies
 ------------